I started with a simple problem: I had a discovery production that was searchable in the normal ways, but not very pleasant to ask questions of.

 What the user experience should feel like

-The end user should not have to think about vectors, chunk sizes, embeddings, or load files.
+The person using the system should not need to know about chunk sizes, vector databases, embeddings, or load files.

-They ask a question in plain English.
+They ask a normal question.
 The system searches the production.
-The model returns an answer grounded in retrieved material, with citations pointing back to the underlying documents.
+The answer includes citations they can follow back to the documents.

 Why I keep this local

-For this kind of work, local infrastructure is not a bonus feature.
-It is part of the design.
+For this kind of work, local infrastructure is part of the design.
+The stack I used here is local:

-The harder parts are all the unglamorous ones that determine whether the answer can be trusted at all:
+The hard parts are the pieces that determine whether the answer is worth trusting:

 - parsing ugly load files correctly